 If you had said the words “John T. White” to Fort Worth folks seventy-five years ago, those folks might not have known if you were referring to a man, a road, a school, or a community.

-John Thomas White was born in Keller in 1889, son of farmer Charles and Frances White.
+John Thomas White was born in Keller in 1889, son of farmer Charles White and Frances White.

 He attended public school in Keller and later graduated from North Texas State Teachers College (now UNT) and Cordell Christian College in Oklahoma.

 About 1912 he began teaching and spent fourteen years in the Keller and Smithfield school districts as teacher and administrator.

 In 1926 White ran for the office of county superintendent of schools.
 Well into the twentieth century Tarrant County, with the exception of Fort Worth, was still largely rural.
 In 1926 Tarrant County had fifty-six rural schools under the supervision of the county through a board and a superintendent.
 Tarrant County would maintain its county school system into the 1970s.

 White was elected and took office as county superintendent on January 1, 1927.

 In 1927 two county school districts located northeast of Handley—Ederville and Wheeler, each with a two-room wooden schoolhouse—were consolidated to form a new district.
 The new district was named in honor of Superintendent White.

 Voters of the new John T. White School District approved bonds to build a new schoolhouse to serve Ederville and Wheeler.